top of page

 • Fewer legacy systems creating technical debt

-These advantages can only be leveraged, however, when executives take an active role in AI governance and strategy.
+These advantages can only be leveraged when executives take an active role in AI governance and strategy.

 Action Steps for Executive Leaders